Kamisetty Parasuram Naidu

 Kamisetty Sri Parasurama Varaprasada Rao Naidu (2 October 1921 – 19 January 1989), popularly known Kamisetty Parasuram Naidu, was an Indian politician who served as the Speaker of Puducherry legislative assembly from 1985 to 1989.
 He also served as its first Deputy Speaker from 1963 to 1964 and later in another term from 1972 to 1974 He was a member of the legislative assembly (MLA) of Puducherry from 1964 until his death in 1989.
-He A government high school in Yanam was named after him.
+A government high school in Yanam was named after him.

 Birth and family

 He was born in a Kapu family in Yanam as the son of Former Maire de Yanaon, Kamisetty Venugopala Rao Naidu and Kamalamma.
 He married Kamisetty Savithri of Badeti family hailing from Eluru.
 He was an undisputed leader until his death in Yanam after his father.

 Member of representative assembly

 He was a member of the representative assembly of Pondicherry between 1946 and 1964 by winning elections in 1946, 1955 and 1959.
 However, in 1951 elections he lost to Canacala Tataya.